dharmafly/noodle/README.md

 `git pull origin dharmafly-docs-master`

 You may find minor merge conflicts occur.
 This would more than likely be in the _config.yml.
-This is because it is a file implementers edit but is prone to development changes.
+This is because it is a file you the implementer edits but is also prone to development changes.

 How can I update the styling or format of all Dharmafly project websites?